CapTen101/VLC-docs/userguide/playback.rst

 To bookmark a scene in a video, follow the steps below:

-1. Click on :menuselection:`Menu --> Playback` menu bar.
+1. Click on :menuselection:`Playback` on the menu bar.

 .. figure:: /static/images/userguides/home_playback.PNG
    :align: center